 Salt & pepper

 Preheat the oven to the maximum and line an oven tray with baking paper.
 As the oven warms up, roast the walnuts for few minutes, until golden.
 Set aside.

 Place the whole butternut squash on a tray and roast for about 40 minutes or until golden and tender.
-(I like to put the onion in at the same time to bring the lovely caramelize taste to the salad).
+(You can put the onion in at the same time to bring the lovely caramelised taste to the salad).
 Then remove from the oven, scoop out the seeds and cut into ¾ inch chunks.
 Set aside.

 Meanwhile, cook the quinoa.
-My preferred ratio is 1 cup of (unsoaked) quinoa to 3 cups of water, (if you pre-soaked them, less water is needed).
-Add the necessary amount of water and salt.
-Bring to the boil.
-Then, reduce to simmer and cook for about 10-15 minutes, covered, until the grain is tender and the water has been absorbed.
+Use the ratio of 1 cup of (unsoaked) quinoa to 3 cups of water, (if you pre-soaked the quinoa, less water is needed).
+Add the necessary amount of water and salt, bring to the boil, then reduce to simmer and cook for about 10-15 minutes covered, until the grain is tender and the water has been absorbed.
 Remove from the heat, let sit for five minutes covered, then fluff with a fork.

 Do NOT under any circumstances stir the pot!
-I realise that this is very tempting, but it will interfere with the cooking process.
+This is very tempting, but it will interfere with the cooking process.

 Heat the extra virgin olive oil in a small pan over a low heat and add in the olives, balsamic vinegar and kale.
 Roast all until crunchy, then season and set aside.

-When the butternut squad and onion are done, remove from the oven and stir through the quinoa to combine.
-Transfer to a big bowl, then chop the walnut and scatter over.
+Combine the roasted butternut squash and onion with the quinoa and transfer to a big bowl, then chop the walnuts and scatter over.